Centro de Investigacion en Matematicas (CIMAT)

 All papers should be submitted electronically using EasyChair: https://easychair.org/conferences/?conf=mig2022

-For poster submission, please send a 1-2 page abstract by an email as an attachment to Coming Soon.
+For poster submission, please submit a 1-2 page abstract to the poster track on the same Easy Chair link.
 You can use any paper format, though the MIG paper format is recommended.
-In addition, you are welcome to submit supplementary material such as videos, either as an email attachment or by sharing a link.
+In addition, you are welcome to submit supplementary material such as videos.

 Due to the nature of the conference, we strongly encourage authors to submit supplementary materials (such as videos) with the size up to 200MB.
 They may be submitted electronically and will be made available to reviewers.
 For Video, we advise QuickTime MPEG-4 or DivX Version 6, and for still images, we advise JPG or PNG.
 If you use another format, you are not guaranteed that reviewers will view them.
 It is also allowed to have an appendix as supplementary material.
 These materials will accompany the final paper in the ACM Digital Library.